I have done a bunch of Seth Godin courses through Akimbo Workshops.

 But more importantly, every company you love uses them too.

-You just don’t notice with the latter because you trust and like them.
+You just don’t notice the latter because you trust and like them.

 You can market yourself ethically, with integrity, and without being pushy.